Khan-Noonien-Singh/Qunpedia/README.md

 Qunpedia
 ========

-##What is it
+###What is Qunpedia

-Qunpedia is a wiki-system based on nodejs, mongodb and AngularJS.
+Qunpedia should be a wiki-system with NodeJS & MongoDB at the backend and AngularJS at the frontend.

-##What to do with it
+###What can I do?

-I have no idea.... maybe a wiki?
+You could pull requests, clone or fork this project...